Capitol (board game): Gameplay

-Once all the players have passed on playing cards, you then proceed to the Improvement phase.
+Once all the players have passed on playing cards, they then proceed to the improvement phase.
 This is a very fast bidding phase in which players can win fountains, amphitheaters, or temples.

-Then comes the Scoring phase, each of the 9 areas are scored by determining the first and second Players.
-The first Player in each area receives 2 points.
+Then comes the scoring phase; each of the nine areas are scored by determining the first and second players.
+The first player in each area receives two points.
 If the area has a fountain, the first and second players receive an additional point.
 If the area has a temple, all of the points received are doubled.

-The final phase is the End phase.
-Each player draws 6 cards, one at a time, from the face up stacks of building, roof, and permit cards.
-If an area has an amphitheater, the first player may draw 2 extra cards and the second player may draw one extra.
+The final phase is the end phase.
+Each player draws six cards, one at a time, from the face up stacks of building, roof, and permit cards.
+If an area has an amphitheater, the first player may draw two extra cards and the second player may draw one extra.

-The player with the most points at the end of 4 rounds wins the game.
+The player with the most points at the end of four rounds wins the game.